 Soil/ alluvium varying in thickness from 0.20m to 0.60m m constitute the top horizons in the area suitable for agriculture.
 River Sakari, Dhadhar, Nati, Khuri, Tilaiya & Dhanarjay meanders through the area exposing the alluvium and soil at the banks.
 Sand is found in the river bed upto a depth of more than 2.0 m.
-The major part of bed remains dry as water flows in a single stream during the non-monsoon seasons.
-Only during rainy seasons the entire flood plain has water, when there will be no mining done.
+The major part of bed remains dry as water flows in a single of the during the non-monsoon seasons.
+Only during rainy seasons the entire flood plain has been there will be no mining done.

-4.2 ORIGIN & CONTROL OF MINERALIZATION (ANNUAL REPLENISHMENT OF MINERAL IN RIVER BED AREA/SEDIMENTATION)
+4.2 ORIGIN & CONTROL OF MINERALIZATION (ANNUAL REPLEMON OF MINERAL IN RIVER BED AREA/SEDIMENTATION)

-Sedimentation, in the geological sciences, is a process of deposition of a solid material frestate of suspension or solution in a fluid (usually air or water).
-Broadly defined river and is a product of natural weathering of rocks over a period of millions of years and these collected under the impetus of gravity alone, as in talus deposits, or accumulations of rock debrish the base of cliffs.
-The term is commonly used as a synonym for sedimentary period and sedimentology.
+Sedimentation, in the geological sciences, is a process of deposition of a solid material from a state of suspension or solution in a fluid (usually air or water).
+Broadly defined river sand is a product of natural weathering of rocks over a period of millions of years and these materials get collected under the impetus of gravity alone, as in talus deposits, or accumulations of rock debris at the base of cliffs.
+The term is commonly used as a synonym for sedimentary petrology and sedimentology.